-- monthly YAAN newsletter- we will keep you informed of the latest apprenticeship news through the monthly YAAN newsletter.
+- monthly AAN newsletter- we will keep you informed of the latest apprenticeship news through the monthly AAN newsletter.

 Apprentice Ambassadors are invited to take part in various projects and campaigns.
 Previous members have presented at awards ceremonies, spoken in the House of Commons, attended high profile events and more.

 Join the Young Apprentice Ambassador Network and share your apprenticeship experiences to inspire and support the apprentices of tomorrow.